hackerdud3/PrepPalBot/README.md

 ## Usage
 1. Run the Streamlit app.
     ```bash
-    streamlit run app.py
+    streamlit run main.py
     ```
 2. Open your web browser and go to the provided URL to access Career Coach.
-3. Start chatting with Career Coach by typing your questions or selecting options from the menu.
+3. Start chatting with Career Coach by uploading "you-resume".pdf.
+Type your interview questions and the chatbot with train you on interview questions.
+4. You can also provide the URL of any interview questions website.
+The chatbot will extract and analyze interview questions and answers from the website.
+This information will be utilized to enhance the chatbot's responses when providing tailored answers based on your resume.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to Career Coach, please follow these steps: